bhataakib02/Dubiqo/README.md

 ## 🆘 Support

 For internal support:

 - Check documentation in `/docs`
-- Review backend in Lovable Cloud
+- Review backend in Supabase Dashboard
 - Check audit logs for admin actions

 ---